John Biddle (politician): Politics and civic leadership

 Biddle served as mayor of Detroit in 1827 and 1828.
 He was elected a delegate from the Territory of Michigan to the Twenty-first Congress and served from March 4, 1829, until his resignation on February 21, 1831.
 He was president of the convention that framed the State constitution for Michigan in 1835, even though his Whig Party was in the minority.
 He ran unsuccessfully as the Whig candidate for election to the United States Senate and later for Governor of Michigan.
-Biddle was a member of the Michigan State House of Representatives in 1841 and served as speaker, and was a Trustee of the University of Michigan.
+Biddle was a member of the Michigan State House of Representatives in 1841, where he represented Wayne County.
+He served as speaker of the state House, following the resignation of Philo C. Fuller in April 1841.
+He was a Trustee of the University of Michigan.

 Biddle was president of the Michigan Central Railroad.
 He also served as the first president of Farmers’ and Mechanics’ Bank, and was a bank director from 1829 through 1838.
 He was also active in the civic life of Detroit, being elected vice president of the Detroit Athenaeum, active in the Association for Promoting Female Education in the City of Detroit, and vice president (1828–1837) and president (1837) of the Historical Society of Michigan.